Manchester Metrolink: Frequencies

+Heavy snowfall during the winter of 2009/10 impaired Metrolink services and the operator was criticised for failing to have cold weather procedures.
+This prompted a programme to improve the reliability and performance of the system in freezing conditions.
+Metrolink operated icebreaker-style vehicles at night during snowfall in January 2013, to provide standard services.

 In January 2016, Transport for Greater Manchester agreed on a baseline Service Specification to grade bidders seeking to operate the concession from July 2017, once the Second City Crossing was in operation.
 In the baseline service pattern, there are no designated 'peak' periods of service operation; instead, there was an 'enhanced' service operating from start of service to 08:00 Monday to Friday, and to 18:00 Saturday; and a 'core' service running at all other times.
 In the 'enhanced' service pattern, trams ran with a six-minute frequency to Shaw and Crompton, Bury, Ashton-under-Lyne, Altrincham, Manchester Airport and East Didsbury; and with a 12-minute frequency to Rochdale, Eccles and MediaCityUK.

-As of 2024, the core service pattern operates exactly one route to every terminus on the Metrolink network, during all operating times, (Note: Mon-Thu (06:00–00:00), Fri-Sat (06:00–01:00), Sun (07:00–00:00)) at a 12-minute frequency on all routes (15 minute frequency on Sundays), and the enhanced service pattern operates the core service plus extra services up to Bury, Altrincham, Etihad Campus, Shaw and Crompton, East Didsbury, and MediaCityUK.
+As of 2026, due to training and recruitment efforts, the core service pattern operates exactly one route to every terminus on the Metrolink network, during all operating times, (Note: Mon-Thu (06:00–00:00), Fri-Sat (06:00–01:00), Sun (07:00–00:00)) at a 15-minute frequency on all routes.
+The enhanced service pattern operates the core service plus extra services up to Bury, Altrincham, Etihad Campus, Shaw and Crompton, East Didsbury, and MediaCityUK.